jonpalmisc/atto/README.txt

       - Copy/cut/paste functionality
       - Smarter syntax highlighting with user-definable language syntax files

+    WARNING: Atto currently compiles on macOS, Linux, and Windows, but is only being actively developed and tested on macOS at this time.
+Atto may be unstable on other platforms at this time.

 3. Installation

     Just build and place the binary somewhere in your PATH.